Charlotte 49ers: Name

 The athletics department officially changed its name to simply Charlotte in 2000.
 Before then, the school's identity suffered from years of constant confusion, most commonly confused with the University of North Carolina at Chapel Hill (Tar Heels).
 While UNCC and UNC Charlotte were the officially accepted athletic names, media outlets frequently used unofficial nicknames such as N.C.-Charlotte, N.C.-Char, North Carolina-Charlotte, UNC, UNC-C, UNCC at Charlotte, and others.
 When the name change was made official, Athletics Director Judy Rose summarized the sentiment that drove the name change:

 "We're proud to be members of the University of North Carolina university system.
 But, frankly, we are tired of being confused with other institutions or having our own identity misused and misconstrued.
 It's harder to make a name for yourself, when your name keeps getting confused.
 Not only will this logo simplify matters, but it gives the program an exciting new look that better captures our essence."

 While the school's legal name remains the University of North Carolina at Charlotte, it changed its academic brand name in 2021 to simply "Charlotte".

 Nickname

 The nickname "49ers" derives from the fact that the university's predecessor—Charlotte Center of the University of North Carolina (CCUNC – established in 1946) was saved from being shut down by the state in 1949 by Bonnie Cone, when CCUNC became Charlotte College.
 Due to this "49er spirit" that Cone felt embodied the university, referring to the settlers that endured much hardships in traveling across the United States to seek fortune in the California Gold Rush, students of the fledgling UNC Charlotte chose "49ers" as the school's mascot.
-The name is also a nod to Charlotte’s gold mining past during the Carolina gold rush.
+The name is also a nod to the region's mining past during the Carolina gold rush, which led to the creation of the Charlotte Mint.
 The fact that the University's Main Campus front entrance is located on North Carolina Highway 49 is pure coincidence.

 Prior to the "49ers" moniker, the athletic teams were known as the "Owls" due to CCUNC's beginnings as a night school.